zzc-ccccc/MonkeyOCR/README.md

 # Specify output path and model configs path
 python parse.py path/to/your.pdf -o ./output -c config.yaml
 ```

+#### Output Results
+MonkeyOCR generates two types of output files:

+1. **Processed Markdown File** (`your.md`): The final parsed document content in markdown format, containing text, formulas, tables, and other structured elements.
+2. **Layout Results** (`your_layout.pdf`): The layout results drawed on origin PDF.
+2. **Intermediate Block Results** (`your_middle.json`): A JSON file containing detailed information about all detected blocks, including:
+   - Block coordinates and positions
+   - Block content and type information
+   - Relationship information between blocks

+These files provide both the final formatted output and detailed intermediate results for further analysis or processing.

 ### 4. Gradio Demo
 ```bash
 # Prepare your env for gradio